What’s Wrong with Minimum Wages?

 Strangely enough, people who make exorbitant paychecks and profits as owners of businesses and CEOs and CFOs, and Doctors, Lawyers, Dentists, Stock brokers, people receiving dividends from their stock portfolios and Indian chiefs who own gambling casinos in Miami have just the opposite effect on the economy.
 Their pay increases do not cause inflation or increase prices; instead their extra money acts as a stimulus to the economy, promotes investment at home and abroad, creates jobs everywhere and, in general, makes the world a better place for everybody to live.

-You can give all the money you want to rich folks and nothing in the economic world will change.
+You can give all the money you want to rich people and nothing in the economic world will change.
 This is an economic fact that was proven in the laboratory of real life economic science in 1929 by that great American monetary savant, Herbert Hoover.

 On the other hand, an extra dollar in the pockets of a bunch of poor people automatically throws any economy into a tailspin.
 Right off, the price of M-D 20-20 skyrockets along with bread, peanut butter, and Chevrolet automobiles.
 This hits the commodity and retail markets immediately.
 The price of grain and legumes all over the world goes nuts.
 Farmers instantly begin double cropping, planting in-between the rows, and doubling up on fertilizers and polluting pesticides; government subsidies go through the roof, while profits to the farmers go down and the price of a tomato at the IGA in Wisconsin goes to a buck-fifty apiece.
 General Motors has to increase production, but the cost of labor in the U.S. is bankrupting them; so their new plant in China gets the contract while the DuPont family sells off all of their shares in Aunt Jemima Pancakes.
 It’s chaos.